gpinaki/classify-dog-breed/README.md

 ### Acknowldgements
 This is a capstone project from Udacity Data Science Nanodegree program.
 The code structure, templates etc are provided by Udacity.

+My blogpost link related to this project is [this](https://medium.com/@pinaki.guha/dog-breed-classification-project-using-cnn-4daa02bed23).